 - Infant calming, sleep and digestive support

-To further her understanding of the structure and function of the body, Kaeli attended the Muscular Therapy Institute in Cambridge, MA.
-She has been a Rhode Island Licensed (MT01079) and nationally certified Massage Therapist since 2001.
-With advanced training from Kam Thye Chow in Thai Yoga Massage and Carol Osbourne-Sheets in Prenatal, Labor and Postnatal massage, she specializes in Therapeutic and Relaxation Massage, Thai Yoga Massage and Pre- and Perinatal Massage.
+Kaeli Sutton has been a student of the body’s structure and function for over 28 years.
+Trained in 2001 at the Muscular Therapy Institute in Cambridge, MA, she has been a Rhode Island Licensed (MT01079) since 2001.
+With advanced training from Kam Thye Chow in Thai Yoga Massage and Carol Osbourne-Sheets in Prenatal, Labor and Postnatal massage, she specializes in Therapeutic and Relaxation Massage, Thai Yoga Massage and Pregnancy and Postpartum Massage.

-With her extensive background in yoga, dance, bodywork, and anatomy and kinesiology, Kaeli brings to her work a deep understanding of the body’s capacity for movement, and its primary importance in finding an authentic connection to self and a compassionate connection with others.
+With her extensive background in yoga, dance, bodywork, and anatomy and kinesiology, Kaeli brings to her massage therapy work a multilayered understanding of the body’s structure and movement, and it’s role in finding an empowered and joyful connection to one’s self, and compassionate connection to others.

 Prenatal, Labor + Postnatal Massage